Computational-Biology-OceanOmics/LCA_With_Fishbase/README.md

 - Make sure that the BLAST results are formatted correctly; see below in the Input section.
 - Adjust the percent identity (--pident), by default this script includes everything with >= 90% identity.
 That may be too lenient.
 - Fishbase, WoRMS, and NCBI Taxonomy change often.
 Write down the date you ran this tool.
+- Some sequences on NCBI or other databases do not have specific taxonomic labels, such as 'Carangidae sp.'.
+These lead to very high-level LCAs, obviously.
+Consider removing them before running this script.
+- The script does no filtering for alignment length or anything else, just percent identity of the alignment.
+Consider filtering by query coverage % at least.

 ## Method: Species ID: